droglenc/NCNRS349/resources/Syllabus-Current.md

 I am committed to your doing well in this course and see it as my responsibility to help you both in and out of the designated class period.
 There are several good ways to get help from me.

 - Attend class.
-In class I will expand on the most important parts of the preparation readings, demonstrate how to perform specific analyses, and work through examples and case studies that are similar to the homework assignments.
+In class I will expand on the most important parts of the preparation materials, demonstrate how to perform specific analyses, and work through examples and case studies that are similar to the homework assignments.
 In some periods there will be time for you to to work on the module assignments.
 - Ask questions on MS Teams.
 Simply start a new conversation (see [quick links on course homepage](../)) with your question and I will answer it ASAP.
 Other students may also answer your question.
 - I will hold in-person help hours on Monday, Wednesday, and Friday from 1-2pm and Tuesday and Thursday from 2-3pm.
 I can also setup a virtual meeting through Teams at others times upon request.
 - I will also try to respond to email queries ASAP.